Baby Sleep Habits: The Good and The Better

 Better Habit: Pause before responding to a night waking with feeding.
 They may not actually be hungry.

-Studies show non-feeding soothing strategies work.
+Studies show that non-feeding soothing strategies work.
 One experiment had parents gradually increase the time between their baby’s feedings at night by offering different soothing strategies other than feeding when the baby woke at night.
-By eight weeks of age, all of these babies were sleeping uninterrupted from at least midnight to 5am.[17]
+By eight weeks of age, all of these babies were sleeping uninterrupted from at least midnight to 5 am.[17]
 In another study, researchers tracked infants’ longest stretches of sleep and how quickly parents responded to the infant waking at night.
 Among bedsharing infants, who typically were fed immediately when they woke, 37% were sleeping for at least a 5-hour period by the time they were three months old.
 In contrast, among infants whose parents consistently paused for just one minute before responding to a night waking, 89% were sleeping for at least five hours at three months of age.[18]

-Better Habit: Make this part of the baby’s regular bedtime routine by 10-12 weeks.
+Better Habit: Make this part of the baby\’s regular bedtime routine by 10-12 weeks.

 Babies who are able to fall asleep on their own at bedtime are significantly more likely to resettle on their own when they wake at night.[19]
 “Self-soothing” refers to a baby’s ability to transition from awake to asleep at bedtime and between normal waking points during the night.[20]
 Infants typically develop this skill between ten to twelve weeks of age,[21] so this is a good point to begin offering opportunities for your baby to be placed in the crib or bassinet awake at bedtime.
-With practice babies learn to associate the crib as the place where they fall asleep.
+With practice, babies learn to associate the crib as the place where they fall asleep.

 • Good Habit: Try to adjust your baby’s light exposure to the natural rhythm of the day.